Ezioer/animals/README.md

 ## :scroll: Description
+This is a animals app by android jetpack compose
 <!--- Describe your app in one or two sentences -->

 ## :bulb: Motivation and Context
+jetpack compose
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->